beandrake/crud-exercise/README.md

 3. Allows users to create new passengers including first name, last name, and phone number; the passenger number is auto-generated when saving the record

-4. Allow users to update passengers, including the three user-chosen values
+4. Allows users to update passengers, including the three user-chosen values

-5. Allow users to delete a passenger
+5. Allows users to delete a passenger

-6. Allow users to view a list of passengers
+6. Allows users to view a list of passengers

 ## Details